|Burnt Meadow Mountain|

 |Recent NewEnglandSkiIndustry.com News:

-Situated a few miles southeast of North Conway, New Hampshire, the lumber town of Brownfield suffered a devastating fire in 1947, which reportedly burned 500 homes.
+Situated a few miles southeast of North Conway, New Hampshire, the lumber town of Brownfield, Maine suffered a devastating fire in 1947, which reportedly burned 500 homes.
 With sawmills as a major employer, the loss of multiple square miles of woods was considered devastating.
 Two decades later, Brownfield was still one of Maine's most economically depressed towns.

 The T-Bar (2008)

-Though the Pierces eventually sold Big Rock to Maine Winter Sports Center in 2000, it appears they still own the Burnt Meadow Mountain property and Brownfield Ski Area, Inc. as of 2014.
-While it is increasingly unlikely that Burnt Meadow Mountain will reopen, there are still rumors that the T-Bar could be removed and reinstalled elsewhere in New England.
+Though the Pierces eventually sold Big Rock to Maine Winter Sports Center in 2000, it appears the family still owns portions of the Burnt Meadow Mountain property and Brownfield Ski Area, Inc. as of 2021.
+Tracts of property were sold to individual family members in 2019 and 2020.

 Click on lift name for information and photos